Manish-S-Patil/AR-project/DEPLOYMENT_GUIDE.md

 ### Test Frontend
 1. Visit your frontend URL
-2. Try registering a new account
+2. Try registering a new account with phone number
 3. Try logging in with existing credentials
 4. Check browser console for any errors